CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-8.md

 Collected Official Rulings File
 {: .text-center .text-beta}

-Version 7 current as of October 23, 1997
+Version 8 current as of October 23, 1997
 {: .text-center }

 ## Collected Rulings

 This booklet is a collection of clarifications to the rules for the
-Middle-earth: Collectible Card Game, up to October 23, 1997.
-Some of these clarifications are considered errata to the rules or cards, and are noted as such.
+_Middle-earth: Collectible Card Game_, up to October 23, 1997.
+Some of these
+clarifications are considered errata to the rules or cards, and are noted as such.
 The Turn Sequence and Rulings by Term sections are specifically considered clarifications to the rules, and are therefore overridden by